This article will explain what iiNet usernames look like, where to find them, and how they're used.

 A username is the label used to identify your account and/or services with iiNet.
 Each service that we sell has its own username – this is typically chosen when you sign up for that service.

 All iiNet Group internet service usernames are also functional email addresses.
 They’ll look like the following examples:

-You can find your usernames in the following places:
+You can find a username in the following places: